INFO-ESIPE/note-taking/ESIPE/Semestre 3/System Programming/04 - File System/04 - File System.md

 We can represent I/O operations like this:
 ![[iceberg io.png]]
+> [!Note]
-> In this lesson, we will focus on both High-level and Low-level I/O, along with getting familiar with the concept of File System (we will take a deeper dive in how file system works in the future).
+> In this lesson, we will focus on both High-level and Low-level I/O, along with getting familiar with the concept of
+> File System (we will take a deeper dive in how file system works in the future).
 > 	*Other concepts, such as Drivers or Sockets, will be studied in another lesson*

 ### File System Layout